This is particularly interesting to me because the pay gap bites hard for mothers and professionals who work part-time.

-For 3 years I have been researching the lives and experiences of 30 professional women who are pioneering part-time and flexible working in the kinds of quality jobs that the Committee recommended should be opened up to flexibility*.
+I recently researched the lives and experiences of 30 professional women who are pioneering part-time and flexible working in the kinds of quality jobs that the Committee recommended should be opened up to flexibility.
 They are also mothers of infants, toddlers and teenagers and most carry the bulk of the domestic and emotional responsibility within their families.
 Recording over 100 hours of women's deeply personal stories explains how flexible working works in practice for lawyers, management consultants, bankers, doctors, civil servants, operations and sales directors, programme managers and general managers.
 The findings have profound implications for all those who work and for those who have a stake in women’s work - politicians, experts, employers and employees alike.

 This research reveals a hidden truth behind the gender pay gap statistics and it is shattering.